 Why do you always write about girls?

-I've written several books with boys as the main characters ('Cliffhanger', 'Buried Alive', 'The were puppy' etc) but I find it easier to write about girls.
+I've written several books with boys as the main characters ('Cliffhanger', 'Buried Alive', 'The Were Puppy' etc) but I just find it easier to write about girls.

 Where do you write?

 I like to write early in the morning, sitting on a chaise longue upstairs.
-Jacob and Lily sometimes curl at my feet.
+Jacob sometimes curls at my feet.